 THE MODERN ONE: Less majestic buildings (often 1970’s concrete!)
 Laid back and relaxed, less pressure.
 Unpretentious.
 Lack of atmosphere?

 THE SMALL ONE: Cosy atmosphere.
 Friendly.
 Everyone knows everyone else.
 Can be cramped and noisy.
 Usually city centre, close to shops/bars/faculties.
 Close ‘family’ feel?

 THE LARGE ONE: Sprawling grounds, relaxing, ‘escape’ from the bustle of town.
 Often a walk from the city centre.
 Usually on-site facilities.
 More students lends to a more diverse atmosphere.
 Oasis of calm or anonymity?

 THE SOCIAL ONE: Active JCR/MCR.
 Frequent events, attracts people from other colleges.
 Thriving ball committee.
 Drinking and social societies.
 Can be noisy.
 Usually less academic.
 Work/life balance?

 THE ACADEMIC ONE: Good reputation.
 Tutors are well renowned.
 High in league tables.
 Pressure to succeed.
 Sports/drama, etc. may be discouraged.
 Desire to be pushed to your potential?

-Oxbridge will only seriously look at you if you have at least 3 straight A predictions.
+Oxbridge will only seriously look at you if you are predicted A* and A grades for all three A levels.
 All applicants will be capable of the highest academic standards so this is not the determining factor for admissions.

-All applicants to Oxbridge are “straight A” students.
+All applicants to Oxbridge are A*/A students.
 The colleges, therefore, are looking for something beyond current academic ability and exam grades.
 They are also looking for individuals who display:

 - Personal statement